-The biggest gift he’s given me is writing, which I use in many ways but they all amount to honoring and glorifying Him, even if what I write isn’t what would be called “religious”.
-God needs people everywhere, in different places and environments to be a light, and as long as I’m where he wants me to be I know that my work is serving the purpose of building his kingdom, even if I never hear about it this side of heaven.
+The biggest gift He’s given me is writing, which I use in many ways but they all amount to honoring and glorifying Him, regardless of the subject matter.
+God needs people everywhere, in different places and environments to be a light, and as long as I’m where He wants me to be I know that my work is serving the purpose of building His kingdom, even if I never know the full outcome until we’re in heaven.

 4. What challenges have you faced in achieving the mission.

 Living for Christ as opposed to living for your own comfort and pleasure isn’t easy from an earthly perspective.
 It requires self sacrifice, saying “no” quite a bit, both to yourself and to others, and letting go of certain dreams, which is ok, because God replaces our puny, selfish dreams with His big and amazing ones that are a blessing to others too.
 Living for Him can also include going through periods of intense trial, deprivation and loneliness.
 It means that many times you’re judged or very misunderstood.
 But the rewards of peace, knowing you’re in the center of God’s will and that more people will be in heaven because of your life are much greater than the temporary hardship.